bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_by-his-own-blood.md

 ### The Atonement is in the Blood

-... *it is the blood that maketh an atonement for the soul*.
+&hellip; *it is the blood that maketh an atonement for the soul*.

 ATONEMENT: to cover; to purge; to cleanse; to pardon; to reconcile;